Mobile – iOS and Android

 NetSupport Manager Mobile Client for Android

-The NetSupport Manager Mobile Client for Android enables existing Control users of NetSupport Manager (v12.50 and above) to remotely connect to Android client devices (Android 5 or later) for enhanced real-time interaction and system support whilst on the move.
+The NetSupport Manager Mobile Client for Android enables existing Control users of NetSupport Manager (v12.50 and above) to remotely connect to Android client devices (Android 5 and later) for enhanced real-time interaction and system support whilst on the move.
 The Android Manger Control supports Android 4 and later.

 Key features when connecting to Android tablets and smartphones: